anoopksharma22/learn_stuffs/nodejs/introduction_to_nodejs.md

 >>2.
 Node is perfect for building super fast, scalable data-intensive web applications.
 >>3.
 Building an API with a database behind it
 >>4. preferably a non-relational NoSQL database like MongoDB
 >>5.
-Datastreaming apps like youtube and Netflix
+Data streaming apps like youtube and Netflix

 > **Not suitable for:**
 >>1.
 Some super heavy server-side processing, like having image manipulations, video conversion, file compression or anything like that.